hyperledger/fabric-rfcs/text/0000-channel-participation-api-without-system-channel.md

 The OSN will try to find itself in the consenters set, and determine if it is a follower or a member of the cluster executing consensus.

+#### Definition of cluster member and cluster follower
+* A cluster **follower** is an OSN that is not defined in the channel's consenters set and does not take part in consensus.
+It just pulls blocks from other OSNs (which are members of the cluster).
+* A cluster **member** OSN is defined in the channel's consenters set and takes part in consensus.

+Configuration changes can cause an OSN to switch between the follower and member roles.

+* A follower evaluates incoming config blocks and checks whether it was added to the consenters set.
+If it was added, it starts the runtime components that execute consensus, thus becoming a member the cluster.
+* A member evaluates incoming config blocks and checks whether it was removed from the consenters set.
+If it was removed, it stops the runtime components that execute consensus, but continues to operate as a cluster follower.

+An OSN operating as a cluster follower is a new feature introduced by this work.

+#### Two ways to join
-If it is not in the set, it will continue as a **follower**, and start to pull blocks from other OSNs.
-It will continue to do so until it catches up with the config block received in the invocation.
+When an OSN joins a channel as a **follower**, it start to pull blocks from other OSNs.
+It will continue to do so until it **catches up** with the config block received in the invocation.
 From then on, it will continue to pull blocks, but will inspect each incoming config block and check whether it is included in the consenters set.
-If it is, it will start the runtime components that execute consensus, thus joining the cluster.
+When channel admins add it to the consenters set, it will detect that and start the runtime components that execute consensus, thus becoming a member the cluster.

-If the OSN is in the consenters set, it will continue as **member**, first pulling blocks from other OSNs util it catches up with the given config block, and then starting the runtime components that execute consensus, thus joining the cluster.
+When an OSN joins a channel as a **member**, it first pulls blocks from other OSNs util it **catches up** with the given config block, and then starts the runtime components that execute consensus, thus joining the cluster.

 Note that joining an OSN as a member means that the channel was updated to include that OSN in the consenters set before it was joined by the participation API.
-Therefore, during the catch-up process and until the new OSN starts executing consensus, the cluster is a state of reduced fault tolerance.
+Therefore, during the catch-up process and until the new OSN starts executing consensus, the cluster is in a state of reduced fault tolerance.
 For long chains this might be a problem, since catch-up can take a long time.
 The solution is to join the new OSN as a follower.
 After it catches up with the cluster the channel admin can update the channel config and include it in the consenters set.